 The router enhanced with Quick-Start support has the same performance as the 'normal' router for a traffic mix with 1% Quick-Start requests, which can be assumed to be a realistic scenario.
 In this case, there is also no difference between the synchronization by locks and by atomic operations.
 However, when the ratio of Quick-Start requests is increased to 50%, synchronization by locking becomes a bottleneck, and packets are dropped for ingress rates above 3 Mpps.
-In contrast, the router using synchronization by atomic operations shows almost the same behavior as the unmodified router.
-A Quick-Start ratio of 50% should never occur in normal usage, but it might be observed e.g. in certain Denial-of-Service attacks.
-Our experimental measurement results reveal that the router performance is not significantly affected even in such an extreme case if synchronization by atomic operations is used.
+According to (2) this relates to a critical section of about 400 clock cycles (at 600 MHz).
+We could confirm this by analyzing the program code.
+The router using synchronization by atomic operations, in contrast, shows almost the same behavior as the unmodified router.
+A Quick-Start ratio of 50% should never occur in normal usage, but one might observe such a traffic mix e.g. in certain Denial-of-Service attacks.
+Thus, our experimental measurement results reveal that the router performance is not significantly affected even in such an extreme case if synchronization by atomic operations is used.

-Fig. 5.
+Figure 5.
 Router egress packet rate as a function of the load

 Our router supporting XCP, however, shows a significantly lower maximum throughput of only about 1.4 Mpps.
-Here the access to global variables must be synchronized for 100% of the packets.
-Furthermore, the critical section is longer than that of the Quick-Start router.
-This is why the measured maximum throughput is much lower than that of the Quick-Start routers.
+There are two reasons: Firstly, the access to global variables must be synchronized for 100% of the packets in this case.
+Secondly, the critical section is longer than that of the Quick-Start router.
+Its duration that can be calculated from (2) again roughly corresponds to the duration of the instructions in the program code.